Guillermo Gómez Rivera: Biography

 Guillermo Gómez y Rivera was born in Dingle, Iloilo on the southeast portion of Panay Island and graduated from the University of San Agustin in Iloilo City with degrees in commerce and in education.
 In 1967, he earned a BA from the Colegio de San Juan de Letrán.
 Shortly afterwards, he obtained a doctorate in Philippine Literature under the tutelage of a Jesuit academic.

 He has been a lifelong advocate of the Spanish language in the Philippines.
 Most of his written works argue in favor of the preservation of the Philippine-Hispanic identity of the country.

-Philippine Constitutional Convention (1971–1973) during the presidency of Ferdinand E. Marcos, he favored Tagalog to become the basis of the country's national language.
+As secretary of the National Language Committee of the Philippine Constitutional Convention (1971–1973) during the presidency of Ferdinand E. Marcos, he favored Tagalog to become the basis of the country's national language.
 In the same convention, he joined forces with other nationalists to preserve Spanish as one of the country's official languages.
 Spanish, however, was later made an optional language (together with Arabic) under the Constitution of 1987 which was promulgated under the presidency of Corazón Aquino who abolished the 1973 constitution under Marcos.